wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 lines regardless of their state, and then grants "M" state to the requestor.
 Note that the protocol described here is not optimal.
 For instance, converting an "M" state to "S" after a write-back and graning "S" to the requestor of read permission could be more efficient.
 We deliberately avoid write-backs in the discussion, because under the context of HTM, write-backs usually require some indirection mechanism which is out of the scope of discussion.
+In addition, we assume logical transactions are mapped to different processors, and they can finish within a scheduling quantum.

 If we treat "S" state as holding a read lock on a cache line, and "M" state as holding an exclusive write lock, then the MSI protocol is exactly a hardware implementation of preemptive reader/writer locking.
 Compared with software reader/writer locking,